-This detailed guide covers all aspects of the Roland TD-50 kit.
+This comprehensive TD-50 drummer’s guide covers all aspects of the Roland TD-50 kit.

 The TD-50 is one of the most powerful drum modules available today and almost limitless in its sound design capabilities.

 In this detailed guide, you’ll learn how to get the most from your Roland TD-50 setup.

 Learn how to create your dream kit sounds through the TD-50’s deep editing features for live, home and studio use.

 These are the Roland V-Drums topics we will cover in this guide to the TD-50: